-- Syntax Description name Name of the SNMP group.
+Syntax Description name Name of the SNMP group.
 Supports up to a maximum of 64 characters. v1 Specifies the group using the Version 1 Security Model. notify (Optional) Specifies a notify view for the group that enables you to specify a notify, inform, or trap. name Notify view name.
 Supports up to a maximum of 64 characters. read (Optional) Specifies a read view for the group that enables you only to view the contents of the agent. name Read view name.
 Supports up to a maximum of 64 characters. write (Optional) Specifies a write view for the group that enables you to enter data and configure the contents of the agent. name Write view name.
 Supports up to a maximum of 64 characters. v2c Specifies the group using the Version 2c Security Model. v3 Specifies the group using the User Security Model (SNMPv3). auth Specifies the group using the AuthNoPriv Security Level. noauth Specifies the group using the noAuthNoPriv Security Level. priv Specifies the group using the AuthPriv Security Level.
-Command Defaults t no user security model group is defined.
-Command Modes Jsage Guidelines - tion (config) mode.
-The symber of SNMP groups that can be created is 10.
-Note • is associated with a group.
-Each group has a view and users are assigned to a group.
-I ot have a view associated with it, then users associated with that group cannot access

-Select one of three SNMP security model groups: Version 1 (v1) Security Model, Version 2c (v2c) Security Model, or the User Security Model (v3 or SNMPv3).
-Optionally, you then specify a notify, read, or write view for the group for the particular security model chosen.
-The v3 option allows you to specify the group using one of three security levels: auth (AuthNoPriv Security Level), noauth (noAuthNoPriv Security Level), or priv (AuthPriv Security Level).
+Command Defaults The default is that no user security model group is defined.
+Command Modes Global configuration (config) mode.
+Usage Guidelines The maximum number of SNMP groups that can be created is 10.
+Select one of three SNMP security model groups: Version 1 (v1) Security Model, Version 2c Security Model, or the User Security Model (v3 or SNMPv3).
+Optionally, you then specify a new or write view for the group for the particular security model chosen.
+The v3 option allows you the group using one of three security levels: auth (AuthNoPriv Security Level), noauth (noA Security Level), or priv (AuthPriv Security Level).